AlfrescoLabs/alfresco-query-catalog-builder/alfresco-rest-client/README.md

 # Alfresco REST Client

-This project includes an Alfresco Rest Client performing following operations:
+This project includes an Alfresco Rest Client to get information from Audit Module.

-* `create-site` populates several sites using several users with documents
-* `search` perform sample queries in a loop

 ## Compiling the project